tscholze/swift-twitch-twitebo-app/README.md

 # Twitebo - Twtich Teams Browser
-> Uses the Pimoroni Enviro HAT to log specific values to a Google Drive Sheets document.
+> Uses the Twitch API to get information from a team and it's members.
+It also allows to watch an online team's streamer.

 ## Prerequirements
 - Xcode 10.2+